The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

-The response of c-corporations in the Compustat sample is similar to the IBES sample.
-One notable exception is after-tax income, but this is probably due to accounting differences between the two samples.
-Overall, the IBES sample covers $25\%$ of aggregate business investment and $15\%$ of aggregate employment, while the Compustat sample covers $50\%$ and $30\%$, respectively.
-In the rest of the paper, I consider the IBES sample representative of the population of c-corporations.
+Since the IBES sample is skewed towards large c-corporations, I compare actuals for firms in the set $\mathcal{F}$ to actuals from a larger sample of Compustat firms, and the results are reported in \autoref{Figure_TCJA17_IBES_Compustat}.
+Reassuringly, the response of c-corporations in the Compustat sample is similar to that in the set $\mathcal{F}$ from the IBES database.
+This set covers $25\%$ of aggregate business investment and $15\%$ of aggregate employment, while the Compustat sample covers $50\%$ and $30\%$, respectively.